bolorundurowb/firenotes-api/README.md

 [![CircleCI](https://circleci.com/gh/bolorundurowb/firenotes-api.svg?style=svg)](https://circleci.com/gh/bolorundurowb/firenotes-api)

 A .NET Core 2.0 Web API that uses MongoDB to persist data and Json Web Tokens (JWT) for authentication.
 This API implements email sending on certain import user events.
-It utilizes `Handlebars` for the email templates and `Mandrill` for the email delivery.
+It utilizes `Handlebars` for the email templates and `Mailgun` for the email delivery.
 The API also uses `ShortId` to generate unique string ids for the notes.

 This is a lightweight proof of cconcept and can be forked, cloned and modified to suit your purpose.
 If this is of help to you, please remember to :star: the repository so others can find it too.